Generic selectors

 Post Type Selectors

-Pubs near Wembley Stadium: Top selection for matchgoing fans
+Pubs near Wembley Stadium: Top selections for FA Cup semi-finals

-A pre-match drink is a staple of English football culture, but fans can only drink in very specific pubs in and around the ground.
-Quite sensibly, the authorities allocate specific pubs to each team depending on which side of the stadium they will be sitting on.
+A pre-match drink is a staple of English football culture, but fans can only drink in particular pubs in and around football stadiums.
+For Wembley matches, the authorities allocate specific pubs to each team depending on which side of the stadium fans will be sitting on.

 Which pubs are on the west side of Wembley Stadium?